-When the occasional stormy day discourages most from the usual Mother Lode outdoor activities, Black Oak Casino and Resort can be a refuge.
-The casino also offers a variety of restaurants, on the top floor people visit Seven Sisters for the ultimate fine dining experience.
+When the occasional stormy day keeps the tourists away from Mother Lode outdoor activities, Black Oak Casino and Resort in Tuolumne can be a refuge.
+The casino is managed by the Tuolumne Band of Me-Wuk Indians and also offers a variety of restaurants including, on the top floor, Seven Sisters fine dining.
 For more about Black Oak Casino and Resort and other casinos in the area visit the destination guide.

 Black Oak Casino and Resort’s “Underground Arcade” is the only arcade in the area, but if you think kids spend too much time playing video games stop at Cover’s Apple Ranch.
-Cover’s is a working family operated farm; with a variety of animals you can hand-feed corn in the barn area.
+Cover’s is a working family-operated farm in Tuolumne; with a variety of animals you can hand-feed corn in the barn area.
 A small steam train encircles a pond, and even goes through tunnels!
 Cover’s offers delicious bakery food, lots of fruit products and their famous “Mile High Apple Pie.”

 Events in Tuolumne include the Annual Acorn Festival put on by the Tuolumne Band of Me-Wuk Indians is in September.